 Morocco desert tours have become incredibly popular in recent times, and you can head out from your hotel in Marrakesh with a sturdy 4×4 that’s more than capable of dealing with the challenging desert terrain and has all the modern comforts you’re used to.

 Stay for a few days or up to a week or more in the Sahara and feel the majesty of this special part of the planet.
 You can go trekking among the enormous dunes or hop on a camel and do it the Berber way.
 At night you’ll retire to your very own luxury camp set up for you by experts from a local tour company, such as Desert Majesty, and you’ll be served delicious food and drinks as you relax and dine under the stars — a unique and incredible Morocco desert tours experience that you will never forget.

 Getting around the centre of Marrakech is easy on foot, and you can always hop into a local taxi.
 If you have data on your phone, Google Maps is a great option to help you out so that you don’t get lost in the swirl of life and business maelstrom.

 If you know some French, you’ll find it easier in Marrakech, as well as some Spanish, as these languages are spoken alongside Arabic and Berber — and English, in the more touristy areas.

 As for cash, you can use either the local dirham currency or US dollars or euros.
-You can visit the city any time of year as it’s mostly warm, although it gets hot during the summer months — and as Morocco is a conservative country, remember to dress modestly and to mostly keep covered.
-You will find Moroccans warm, friendly and inviting, and ready to help you with anything.
+You can visit the city any time of year as it’s mostly warm, although it gets hot during the summer months — and as Morocco is a conservative country, remember to dress modestly and mostly keep covered.
+You will find Moroccans warm, friendly and inviting, and ready to help you with almost anything.